Wondering how to paint a bookshelf: spray it or paint it by hand? This DIY tutorial walks through painting a bookshelf to take it from dark to light!

 Cover the whole piece, then take a clean, lint-free cloth to buff the piece, getting rid of any excess wax.

 Take off your painter’s tape and screw in the new hardware.
-I love my new crystal knobs.
+I love the new crystal knobs.
+Aren’t they perfect for a beachy glam feel?!

-Then put the hinges back on the door and the bookshelf and screw in.
+Then put the hinges back on the door and the bookshelf and screw them in.

 It’s really amazing how much brighter the entire room looks with the bookshelf white instead of black.